 At Future Finance, we’re dedicated to ensuring that students with potential are never prevented from realising their dreams.
-The majority of students we fund are young full time students studying their first degree in UK universities, but these are not the only students that we fund.

-But even while earning a salary, there can still be financial costs to attending university part-time, beyond the initial tuition fees.
+Even while earning a salary, there can still be financial costs to attending university part-time, beyond the initial tuition fees.
 We don’t believe students should be held back just because they chose a different mode of study than others do.

 What requirements do part-time students have to meet?